How Particle Analyzers Work & How We Save You Time & Money

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-- Aerosol: Aerosols are defined as solid particles suspended in a liquid or a gas.
+- Aerosol: Aerosols are defined as solids particles suspended in a liquid or a gas.
 A common example of an aerosol would be hairspray.
-Aerosol particle counters or air particle counters are specifically made to look at the number of particulates in the air.
+Aerosol particle counters are specifically made to look at the number of particulates in the air.
 This can be extremely useful in determining the air quality of an area or for maintaining cleanrooms.